 Apart from this, the front is all clean dominated by Gorilla Glass 3 protected 6.3 inch IPS LCD that provides 1080 x 2280 pixels of resolution.
 A waterdrop notch is positioned at the top edge encircling the front lens and sitting right below the earpiece.
 It does not negatively impact the viewing experience, but Nokia hasn’t provided an option to hide it either, which I think should be left at the user’s discretion.

 Like I said earlier, it is a carefully designed device; the well protruded keys are a testament to the fact.
 Power key, which also functions as the notification light, is placed on the right side underneath the volume rocker.
 It’s a soft light that does not annoy even in the dark.
 On the left side, Nokia has put a dedicated key for calling Google assistant that wakes up the virtual assistant from the dead screen.

 Audio jack and secondary microphone have a place on the top area, whereas the bottom holds space for USB Type-C slot, speaker grille, and the primary microphone.

-Overall it’s a sturdy body that gives a nice grip to the hand.
+Overall it’s a sturdy body that gives an excellent grip to the hand.

 Back to the display, Nokia 7.2 sports Pure Display technology that further improves the quality by scaling the SDR content into HDR, although it already offers HDR 10 support.
-The result is an immersive viewing experience especially the movie content.
+The result is an immersive viewing experience, especially the movie content.
 We did enjoy the content on the Nokia screen for being crips and well balanced both indoor and outdoor.

 Performance and Battery

 Nokia 7.2 is loaded with Octacore Qualcomm Snapdragon 660 that is based on 14nm technology coupled with 6GB RAM and 128GB internal storage.
 The phone scored 165,600 on Antutu while it reached 335 on Geekbench’s single-core, but on the multicore, it scored 1,320.

 It is a chipset from the past, almost two years ago.
-The decision must have been taken to put a lesser load on the battery but the results are not favorable for battery life.
+The decision must have been taken to put a lesser load on the battery, but the results are not favorable for battery life, however.